Experiencing the Australian Open: A Journey Worth Taking

 For me, a few things stand out:

-The speed and conditioning of the players is very impressive
+The speed and conditioning of the players are very impressive.

 Melbourne is an amazing host of the Australian Open - the AO is everywhere!

-Watching from the stands gives you a perspective television cannot.
+Watching from the stands gives you a perspective that television cannot.

 For serious players — especially those of us competing beyond 40 — it’s both humbling and inspiring.